mdcutone/psychxr/docs/api/vrmath.rst

 .. currentmodule:: psychxr.vrmath

-Classes and functions for performing VR related math.
+Toolbox of classes and functions for performing VR related math.

 Overview
 ========